 It’s hard enough to collaborate when working remotely.
 Why would you create the added hurdle of using office tools that aren’t interoperable?

-Office 365 was designed as a complete communication and collaboration hub — where all of the parts work in harmony.
+Microsoft 365 was designed as a complete communication and collaboration hub — where all of the parts work in harmony.
 Even the plug-in applications work as stand-alone or integrated into the Microsoft suite of products.

-When taken together, it’s clear that the Office 365 suite has a variety of tools to help dispersed teams come together.
+When taken together, it’s clear that the Microsoft 365 suite has a variety of tools to help dispersed teams come together.
 These tools were designed to simplify the difficulties inherent in remote office collaboration.
 Why would you choose fragmented legacy applications for your dispersed team, when one tool is really all you need?